Paula2409/Paula2409/README.md

-Hi, my name is Paula.
-I am 35 years old.
+My name is Paula.
+I'm 35 years old.
-I´m learning Web Developer.
+I´m interested in becoming a Python Developer.
-I have also practiced in online courses with **Platzi**, **Udemy** and websites like **Hackerrank** and **Solo Learn: Learn To Code**.
+I have also practiced in online courses with **Platzi**, **Udemy** and websites like **Hackerrank**, **Solo Learn: Learn To Code** and **Codility**.
-I work in a full-time company in another field, but my wish is to become a Web Developer Backend.
+I work in a full-time company in another field, but my wish is to find my place in the IT area.
-Now I´m in the Program ONE Oracle Next Education to learn about backend with JAVA.
+Besides that, I’m studying English so I can improve it.

 <!---
 Paula2409/Paula2409 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.